ikunetwork/WhitePaper/README.md

 ### IKU Approach

-A liquid clinical trial acceleration network, serving to efficiently achieve longevity escape velocity while providing entry and exit opportunities through a fungible licensing mechanism enforced on the [Ethereum] blockchain.
+A liquid clinical trial acceleration network focused on redeveloping medicines serving to efficiently achieve longevity escape velocity while providing entry and exit opportunities through a fungible licensing mechanism enforced on the [Ethereum] blockchain.
 IKU is the Manhattan Project for clinical research efficiency.
 See Figure C:

 **Figure C: Existing Medical Funding Models**